LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 ### Using this data

 Those consultations and closures are done, and can't be changed.
 But changes to the library network could be assessed on a national basis, as well as a local one.
 Is there a population threshold at which a settlement should have a library?
-We have a reasonable concept of this for schools and hospitals - they are referenced in the National Planning Policy Framework.
+We have a concept of this for schools and hospitals - they are referenced in the National Planning Policy Framework.
 Shared tools and data would be useful in assessing library provision.
-Consultations can be challenged, and be subject to oversight from the DCMS, but at what point is there intervention?
-Without established guidance on library provision, it primarily comes down to ensuring consultations have been conducted properly.
+Consultations can be challenged, and be subject to oversight from the DCMS, but that doesn't mean intervention will occur.
+Without established guidance on provision, it primarily comes down to ensuring consultations have been conducted properly.

 One problem with consultations is that they often use current usage as a proxy for demand, which is short-term planning.
 Current usage is too easily misleading - affected by opening hours, variations in measuring usage, current service offer from the libraries, as well as marketing.
 The actual population count of an area has its flaws, but it indicates potential usage.

-The House of Commons library produced a research report on the classification of towns and cities.
-It includes specific levels of population that can classify settlements:
+The House of Commons library published a report on the classification of towns and cities.
+It included specific levels of population for classifying settlements:

 > **Core Cities**: twelve major population and economic centres<br/>**Other Cities**: other settlements with a population of more than 175,000<br/>**Large Towns**: settlements with a population between 60,000 and 174,999<br/>**Medium Towns**: settlements with a population between 25,000 and 59,999<br/>**Small Towns**: settlements with a population between 7,500 and 24,999.<br/>**Villages and small communities**: settlements with a population of less than 7,500.
 >
 > **House of Commons library**.
 [City & Town Classification of Constituencies & Local Authorities](https://commonslibrary.parliament.uk/research-briefings/cbp-8322/)

-These aren't definitions of town/city using traditional status.
-They are a classification based upon population.
-Some 'large towns' will have ceremonial city status.
+These aren't definitions of town/city using traditional status so some 'large towns' will have ceremonial city status.

-Using these classifications, we can group the built-up areas, and look at the proportion of each that don't have a public library.
+Using these classifications, we can group the built-up areas, and see the proportion of each that don't have a public library.

 | Classification                 | % without a library |
 | ------------------------------ | ------------------- |